 Cancer in the News

-Annual Report to the Nation: overall cancer mortality continues to decline, prostate cancer mortalit
+Annual Report to the Nation: Overall cancer mortality continues to decline; Special section on adult

-The 2018 Annual Report to the Nation on the Status of Cancer finds overall cancer death rates continue to decline and cancer incidence dropped in men and remained stable in women.
-A companion study reports on recent changes in prostate cancer trends.
+The 2019 Annual Report to the Nation on the Status of Cancer finds overall cancer death rates continue to decline and cancer incidence dropped in men and remained stable in women.
+A special section reports on recent cancer trends in younger adults.

-Szent-Györgyi Prize to honor NCI’s Douglas R. Lowy and John T. Schiller
+Szent-Györgyi Prize to honor NCI’s Steven A. Rosenberg

 - Next Page